brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Java runtimes from Azul, Microsoft, Adoptium, Amazon and so on are basically identical.
 Some notable exceptions:

-- **Oracle GraalVM Enterprise Edition** features a more aggressive Java compiler.
+- **Oracle GraalVM** features a more aggressive Java compiler.
 This is what I personally run Minecraft with, see the GraalVM section below.

 - **Intel's Clear Linux OpenJDK** uses the same code as any other OpenJDK (making it highly compatible), but the build process itself and the dependencies are [optimized for newer CPUs](https://www.phoronix.com/review/zen4-clear-linux/2).
 Grab it from Clear Linux's repos via `swupd`, from [Distrobox](https://github.com/89luca89/distrobox), or from [Docker](https://hub.docker.com/r/clearlinux/openjdk).
 Note that you must roll back to the Java 17 release, and that Java 18 [reverts some of the performance enhancements](https://github.com/clearlinux-pkgs/openjdk/commit/14202e83f919643031cfb7a6318b067310be90f1).